objccn/articles/draft/issue11/issue-11-6-Bayonetta.md

         }
     }

-Add some inner classes and interfaces to the mix, and that is what I learned and worked with.
+增加一些Add some inner classes and interfaces to the mix, and that is what I learned and worked with.
 Not the worst thing in the world to be writing, but other languages had features and flexibility that I wished that I had in Java.
 Never did I find myself writing code in another language and saying, “Man, I wish this were more like Java.”

 但是，我的想法改变了。